opendocsg/slw-judgments-backfill/2005_SGCA_10/report.md

 12     The judge accepted the principles in the _Kwan Im Tong_ case as her guidelines for determining whether there was a dispute between Multiplex and Sintal for the purposes of the arbitration clause.

-She also considered, in some detail, the case of _JDC Corporation v Lightweight Concrete Pte Ltd_ [1999] 1 SLR 615 (“the _JDC Corp_ case”) where a similar issue had arisen as to the type of damages claimable by a contractor from his sub-contractor under the provisions of a construction contract.
+She also considered, in some detail, the case of _JDC Corporation v Lightweight Concrete Pte Ltd_ <span class="citation">[1999] 1 SLR 615</span> (“the _JDC Corp_ case”) where a similar issue had arisen as to the type of damages claimable by a contractor from his sub-contractor under the provisions of a construction contract.
 In the _JDC Corp_ case, this court had held that there had been some tension between two contractual clauses providing for damages and that this tension had to be resolved by the arbitrator.

 13     The judge declined to follow the _JDC Corp_ case.
 She distinguished it from the situation before her on the basis that, unlike the conflicting contractual provisions in the _JDC Corp_ case, there was no ambiguity or room for doubt in this case because (as she said at [45]):